In this post we’ll be performing a walk-through of the installation of lnd,

 cluster

-instance running in simnet
+connected to btcd instance running in simnet mode.
+The simnet is similar

-mode in that is starts with a lower difficulty
+to Bitcoin Core’s regtest mode in that is starts with a lower difficulty

 allowing blocks to easily be generated by CPU’s.
 This configuration allows

-developers to spin up an arbitrary number of local lnd
+developers to spin up an arbitrary number of local lnd instances in order

 to test new features or debug conditions seen in the wild.
 Think of this